Olivia Opre

-Olivia Nalos Opre is a trophy hunter and 2003 Mrs. Nebraska and Mrs. America contestant who lives in Montana.
-She often hunts endangered species and she actively defends the practice in the media.
-She was a 2018 appointee to the Trump administration's conservation council.
+Olivia Nalos Opre is a conservation enthusiast and 2003 Mrs. Nebraska and Mrs. America contestant who lives in Montana.

 Early life

 Opre developed a love for hunting at 16 years old.
 She was a Mrs. Nebraska winner in 2003.

 Career

 Opre is a former Miss Nebraska who competed for the Miss America title.
 Her controversial career involves trophy hunting.
 She claims to have hunted on six continents: 100 different species of animals.
 She has received death threats for her defense of trophy hunting and animal rights advocates have started a petition against her.
 She has often appeared in news media as an ambassador for trophy hunting.
 She and her husband host a show on NBC Sports outdoor called, Eye of The Hunter, she also is assists Jack Brittingham's World of Hunting Adventure.
 In 2015 she wrote an article for USA Today in defense of hunting entitled, "Why we hunt, even lions".